Tulsi: benefits, dosage, contraindications

 Cognitive performance ✪✪✪✪✪

-Tulsi leaf extract appears to have potentially beneficial properties for improving certain cognitive functions in healthy adults, according to a placebo-controlled study.
-In this study, participants took 300 mg per day of ethanolic extract of tulsi leaves for 30 days.
-Results showed significant improvements in reaction time and error rates in Sternberg and Stroop memory tests compared to the placebo group.
-Additionally, the extract had a favorable effect on attention, as indicated by reduced latency, with no notable side effects reported.
+The Tulsi leaf extract appears to have potentially beneficial properties for improving certain cognitive functions in healthy adults, according to a placebo-controlled study.
+In this study, participants took 300 mg per day of an ethanolic extract of Tulsi leaves for 30 days.
+The results showed significant improvements in reaction time and error rate in the Sternberg memory and Stroop tests, compared with the placebo group.
+Additionally, the extract had a favorable effect on attention, as indicated by a reduction in latency, with no notable adverse effects reported.

 Posologie